BOOKS ABOUT PLANNING AND EVALUATION TECHNOLOGY

 Upon nearing retirement in 1988, Paul Newendorp encouraged John Schuyler, one of his former students and a longtime colleague, to design a successor course.
 John developed what has become his primary course, "Petroleum Risks and Decision Analysis," and variants which have been presented more than 200 times in 34 countries since 1990.
 This one-week course includes and extends the concepts in Dr. Newendorp's book.

 John holds BS and MS degrees in Mineral-Engineering Physics from Colorado School of Mines and an MBA from University of Colorado at Boulder.
 He was formerly VP and Petroleum Evaluation Engineer with Security Pacific Bank, Planning and Evaluation Analyst and Manager-Business Systems for Cities Service Company, and a Senior Management Consultant with a national accounting firm.
-He is a CAM, CCE, CMA, CMC, CPIM, PE and PMP.
+He is a CAM, CCP, CMA, CMC, DRMP, PE (CO) and PMP.
 He is a member of AACE, IMA, IMC, INFORMS, PMI, RMAG, SPE and SPEE.
-Project Management Institute published his book, Risk and Decision Analysis in Projects (1997, 2001).
+Project Management Institute published, Risk and Decision Analysis in Projects (1997 and 2001 editions).

-• Applied Decision Analysis with Portfolio and Project Modeling
+• Advanced Decision Analysis with Portfolio and Project Modeling

-(a sequel workshop with hands-on use of personal computer software) -and-
+(a sequel workshop with hands-on use of personal computer software

 Planning Press™